Lignum Vitae

 Common Uses: Tool handles, mallet heads, bearings, bushings, pulley wheels, and turned objects.

 Unfortunately, lignum vitae has been exploited to the brink of extinction, and is now an endangered species.
-While lignum vitae was among the very first species to be listed as endangered by CITES back in 1975, even the closely related Argentine lignum vitae (Bulnesia sarmientoi) eventually received protected status some 30 years later.
+While lignum vitae was among the very first species to be listed as endangered by CITES back in 1975, even the closely related Argentine lignum vitae (Plectrocarpa sarmientoi) eventually received protected status some 30 years later.

 Images: Drag the slider up/down to toggle between raw and finished wood.
 The top image is Guaiacum officinale and the lower image is G. sanctum.